 Store and restaurant owners are often referred to as the Sa-Jang as they are effectively the boss and primary manager of business operations.

-The Executive Director makes all the significant decisions relating to investments, finance, and risk management and stands as the third most senior level of all Korean corporate titles.
+The Executive Director makes all the significant decisions relating to investments, finance, and risk management and occupies the third most senior level of all Korean corporate titles.

 The senior directors of Korean companies are called Sang-moo.
 As a department head, this position requires more past experience than the company director, the Ee-sa.